guydavis/guydavis.github.io/_posts/2018-02-28-tabular-ocr-options.markdown

 published: true
 ---

-I recently had an opporunity to research options for extracting tabular data from scanned PDF images.
+I recently had an opportunity to research options for extracting tabular data from scanned PDF images.
 Turns out this a very challenging problem, given the widely varying layouts and scan quality of typical examples.
 I did find a [very good approach by Markus Konrad](https://datascience.blog.wzb.eu/2017/02/16/data-mining-ocr-pdfs-using-pdftabextract-to-liberate-tabular-data-from-scanned-documents/) that searched for table border lines using the same algorithm I recently used for finding [road lane markers in dashcam footage]({{ site.url }}/2017/06/13/lane_detect_improved/).
 Here's a sample input:

 ![Output]({{ site.url }}/img/posts/ocr_table_sample.png)